temporalio/documentation/docs/typescript/client.md

 ### Workflow Handle

-Once you have a Client, you then create a Handle with [`client.createWorkflowHandle`](https://typescript.temporal.io/api/classes/client.workflowclient/#createworkflowhandle).
+Once you have a WorkflowClient, you then create a Handle with [`client.createWorkflowHandle`](https://typescript.temporal.io/api/classes/client.workflowclient/#createworkflowhandle).
 This is an overloaded function that can be used in two ways:

 ```ts